Concession cards: A way to save money

 CEA Card

-The CEA Card is accepted at many participating cinemas, including the major cinema chains, as well as some independent cinemas.
+Many cinemas accept the CEA Card, including the major cinema chains, as well as some independent cinemas.

 The CEA Card costs £6 and lasts one year.